notwaldorf/shrinkwrap/README.md

     node server.js

 ## awesomer usage
-if your team doesn't use t-shirt sizes and uses something else (points, poker, number of cat videos a task is worth, etc.), all you have to do is edit the `index.html` (add/remove/rename the `.draggable` divs), and the `Constants.columns` variable in `helpers.js`.
-Fact. (ok and change the width of the `.suit` so that things look pretty. i'll try to fix this soon).
+if your team doesn't use t-shirt sizes and uses something else (points, poker, number of cat videos a task is worth, etc.), all you have to do is edit the `index.html` (add/remove/rename the `.draggable` divs), and the `Constants.columns, Constants.CardSizes` variables in `helpers.js`.
+Fact.

 For that matter, you can even make this into a super light progress tracking app, by making four columns (not started, in progress, to review, done).
 That's it, that's all.